SWEN90009-2024/SC-BlueRing/docs/meetings/Team Meetings/03-28 Meeting.md

     -  Use a more rational pie chart to comprehensively reflect students' abilities.

 ### Next Steps
-- Summary the above information and send an email to our mentor therefore ask questions to our client (Hao Guan).
+- Summarize the above information and send an email to our mentor therefore ask questions to our client (Hao Guan).
-- Start to thinking about persona and user stories.
+- Start thinking about persona and user stories.
 (All members)
-- Two personas build by each subteam and due by Next Monday 23:59.
+- Two personas to be built by each subteam and due by Next Monday 23:59.
 (All members)

 ### Task Assignments and Deadlines
 - Please refer to the following website:https://trello.com/invite/b/MNFMWyry/ATTI9e006ff63296b0ddd0990eff1d4a0b6fA6FF73B0/sc-bluering